iPhoring/ComputerVision/ExtendedKalmanFilter/README.md

 ---
 # Execution of Kalman Filter

-The simulator provides two datasets.
+To start with, change the working directory to 'build'.
+To run the Extended Kalman filter, ./ExtendedKF should be executed.
+If everything works fine then the otput should be as follows and the simulator gets connected to the program instantly:

+We have two datasets in the simulator namely Dataset1 and Dataset2.
 The difference between them are:
 The direction the car (the object) is moving.
 The order the first measurement is sent to the EKF.
 On dataset 1, the LIDAR measurement is sent first.
 On the dataset 2, the RADAR measurement is sent first.
 Here is the simulator final state after running the EKL with dataset 1: